8 high-energy breakfasts to start the day

 Desktop parfait

-Not ready to eat first thing?
+Not ready to eat at the crack of dawn?
 Take something for later.
 At home, alternate layers of low-fat vanilla yogurt (1 cup) with 1 cup sliced strawberries in a clear plastic container.
-Put 1/4 cup Grape Nuts cereal in a baggie and sprinkle on top when you get to work.
+Put 1/4 cup crunchy cereal or low-sugar granola in a baggie and sprinkle on top when you get to work.

 253 calories, 10 g protein, 53 g carbohydrate, 1.5 g fat, 28 g sugar, 7 g fiber

-Even if your meeting's casual enough to eat while you work, think quiet food: half a peanut butter sandwich on whole-wheat bread, a banana and a half-pint carton of skim milk.
+If your meeting's casual enough to let you have breakfast while you work, try food that doesn’t make a lot of noise when you eat: half a peanut butter sandwich on whole-wheat bread, a banana, and a half-pint carton of skim milk.

 349 calories, 17 g protein, 50 g carbohydrate, 9 g fat, 28 g sugar, 6 g fiber